thorsten-weber/pomodoro-timer/README.md

 > A pomodoro-timer webapp based on symfony 6. | This project is work in progress

 This Webapp is meant as a scholar project to learn the [Symfony](https://symfony.com/doc/current/index.html) (v6) php frameworks as well as the [Pomodoro-Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) Timer
-It uses Symfony with Twig for the backend and templating parts, Webpack/Encore as packagemanager for Assets, Stimulus and Turbo-UX for the Javascript driven parts
+It uses Symfony with Twig for the backend and templating parts, Webpack/Encore as package manager for Assets, Stimulus and Turbo-UX for the Javascript driven parts

 ## Installing / Getting started

 ### Requirements

 Docker / Docker Compose
-: You may use the provided docker-compose.*.yml files for plain docker environments.
+: You may use the provided `docker-compose.*.yml` files for plain docker environments.
 They are as they are provided by the symfony project, neither edited nor tested so far

 DDEV (recommended)
 : "DDEV is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes."
 DDEV is based on docker and yields most of the tools needed to develop this app such as php, node, npm, nvm, yarn and much more.
-For further Information on setting up DDEV, please consult the [DDEV documentation](https://ddev.readthedocs.io/en/stable/users/install/) as a starting point for both [Docker](https://docs.docker.com/) installationa and the [DDEV](https://ddev.readthedocs.io/en/stable/) install process.
+For further Information on setting up DDEV, please consult the [DDEV documentation](https://ddev.readthedocs.io/en/stable/users/install/) as a starting point for both [Docker](https://docs.docker.com/) installation and the [DDEV](https://ddev.readthedocs.io/en/stable/) install process.

 ### Setup
-If you setup docker, docker-compose and ddev properly for your environment / OS you are ready to go:
+If you set up docker, docker-compose and ddev properly for your environment / OS you are ready to go:
 Make sure to read the section [Initial Configuration](#Inititial Configuration) first
 ```shell
 mkdir /your/projects-root/my-pomodoro-timer
 cd /your/projects-root/my-pomodoro-timer
 git clone https://github.com/thorsten-weber/pomodoro-timer.git ./
 ```
-This will setup a project folder as you like, make sure to replace the path accordingly to your needs.
+This will set up a project folder as you like, make sure to replace the path accordingly to your needs.
 Change your working path to the former created directory And clone the source code to this directory,

-After cloning the repo finished you are ready to run the app YOu may or may not want to change the `.ddev/config.yaml`, The checked out version will setup your environment with php 8.1 and MySQL Database
+After cloning the repo finished you are ready to run the app YOu may or may not want to change the `.ddev/config.yaml`, The checked out version will set up your environment with php 8.1 and MySQL Database
 For details on changes to this file, refer to the [config documentation](https://ddev.readthedocs.io/en/stable/users/configuration/config_yaml/) of DDEV

 You may want to change the project-name (i.e. in case of conflicts).
 You can use `ddev config` and follow the instructions.